Traffic controller holding a stop sign - Claim a tax deduction on super contributions

 • the last day of the income year after the income year in which you made the contributions.

-• you have given your super fund a valid Notice of intent to claim a tax deduction form (NAT 71121) advising the amount you intend to claim as a deduction, in the approved form, and within the timeframes explained above
+• you have given your super fund a valid notice of intent advising the amount you intend to claim as a deduction, in the approved form, and within the time limits specified above

-• your super fund has acknowledged receipt of your Notice of intent to claim a deduction.
+• your super fund has acknowledged your notice of intent to claim a deduction.

-• contributions that are identified as downsizer contributions.
+• Contributions made from 1 July 2018 to a superannuation fund that are identified as downsizer contributions.

 A notice of intent is only valid if: